aglv/OsiriXAPI/README.md

-These are the frameworks from OsiriX 8.5.
+These are the frameworks from OsiriX Lite v9.5.1